-25. Patentable inventions.-
+25. Patentable inventions.

-- (1) A patent may, subject to the provisions of this section, be granted for any new invention which involves an inventive step and which is capable of being used or applied in trade or industry or agriculture. - (2) Anything which consists of- - (a) a discovery; - (b) a scientific theory; - (c) a mathematical method; - (d) a literary, dramatic, musical or artistic work or any other aesthetic creation; - (e) a scheme, rule or method for performing a mental act, playing a game or doing business; - (f) a program for a computer; or - (g) the presentation of information, - shall not be an invention for the purposes of this Act. - (3) The provisions of subsection (2) shall prevent, only to the extent to which a patent or an application for a patent relates to that thing as such, anything from being treated as an invention for the purposes of this Act. - (4) A patent shall not be granted- - (a) for an invention the publication or exploitation of which would be generally expected to encourage offensive or immoral behaviour; or - (b) for any variety of animal or plant or any essentially biological process for the production of animals or plants, not being a micro-biological process or the product of such a process. - (5) An invention shall be deemed to be new if it does not form part of the state of the art immediately before the priority date of any claim to that invention. - (6) The state of the art shall comprise all matter (whether a product, a process, information about either, or anything else) which has been made available to the public (whether in the Republic or elsewhere) by written or oral description, by use or in any other way. - (7) The state of the art shall also comprise matter contained in an application, open to public inspection, for a patent, notwithstanding that that application became open to public inspection on or after the priority date of any claim to that invention, if- - (a) that matter was contained in that application both as lodged and as open to public inspection; and - (b) the priority date of that matter is earlier than that of the relevant claim. - (8) An invention used secretly and on a commercial scale within the Republic shall also be deemed to form part of the state of the art for the purposes of subsection (5). - (9) In the case of an invention consisting of a substance or composition for use in a method of treatment of the human or animal body by surgery or therapy or of diagnosis practised on the human or animal body, the fact that the substance or composition forms part of the state of the art immediately before the priority date of any claim to the invention shall not prevent a patent being granted for the invention if the use of the substance or composition in any such method does not form part of the state of the art at that date.
+- (1) A patent may, subject to the provisions of this section, be granted for any new invention which involves an inventive step and which is capable of being used or applied in trade or industry or agriculture. - (2) Anything which consists of- - (a) a discovery; - (b) a scientific theory; - (c) a mathematical method; - (d) a literary, dramatic, musical or artistic work or any other aesthetic creation; - (e) a scheme, rule or method for performing a mental act, playing a game or doing business; - (f) a program for a computer; or - (g) the presentation of information, shall not be an invention for the purposes of this Act. - (3) The provisions of subsection (2) shall prevent, only to the extent to which a patent or an application for a patent relates to that thing as such, anything from being treated as an invention for the purposes of this Act. - (4) A patent shall not be granted- - for an invention the publication or exploitation of which would be generally expected to encourage offensive or immoral behaviour; or - (b) for any variety of animal or plant or any essentially biological process for the production of animals or plants, not being a micro-biological process or the product of such a process. - (5) An invention shall be deemed to be new if it does not form part of the state of the art immediately before the priority date of that invention.
+[Sub-s.
+(5) substituted by s.
+31 (a) of Act No. 38 of 1997.] - (6) The state of the art shall comprise all matter (whether a product, a process, information about either, or anything else) which has been made available to the public (whether in the Republic or elsewhere) by written or oral description, by use or in any other way.

+- (7) The state of the art shall also comprise matter contained in an application, open to public inspection, for a patent, notwithstanding that that application was lodged at the patent office and became open to public inspection on or after the priority date of the relevant invention, if- - (a) that matter was contained in that application both as lodged and as open to public inspection; and - (b) the priority date of that matter is earlier than that of the invention.

+[Sub-s.
+(7) substituted by s.
+31 (b) of Act No. 38 of 1997.] - (8) An invention used secretly and on a commercial scale within the Republic shall also be deemed to form part of the state of the art for the purposes of subsection (5). - (9) In the case of an invention consisting of a substance or composition for use in a method of treatment of the human or animal body by surgery or therapy or of diagnosis practised on the human or animal body, the fact that the substance or composition forms part of the state of the art immediately before the priority date of the invention shall not prevent a patent being granted for the invention if the use of the substance or composition in any such method does not form part of the state of the art at that date.